Weekday highlights across the city.

 Tonkin Liu, 2017

 The Operations Support Group provide a service to the London Fire Brigade.
 At the Operations Support Centre, we track, trace, repair and maintain firefighting PPE and equipment in our many workshops.
-The OSC also houses a large warehouse and stores and delivers everyday items and specialist equipment for Fire Stations across London.
+The OSC also houses a large warehouse and stores, and delivers everyday items and specialist equipment to 102 Fire Stations across London.

 Drop in